stillwater-sc/dfa-documentation/content/ch1/parallel-programming.md

 +++

-To appreciate the domain flow programming model and what it enables, you need to think about the physical form a 'program evaluator' could take.
+To appreciate the domain flow programming model and what it enables, we need to think about the physical form a 'program evaluator' could take.
 In the days when a processor occupied the volume of a small room, any physical computational machine was limited to a single computational element.
 This implied that the execution of any algorithm had to be specified as a complete order in time.